daattali/beautiful-jekyll/_drafts/five-ways-i-ve-been-adjusting-our-routines-since-the-pandemic-hit.md

 ## 4. I have learned to default to flexibility.

 I have learned to default to flexibility over staying consistent with some things when we clearly need a break (or I need a break).
-I’m a creature of habits and routine, but flexibility trumps it all. (link post)
+I’m a creature of habits and routine, but flexibility trumps it all.

 ## 5. I’ve added on consistent self care to my routine.